 3. Establish a Cybersecurity Incident Response Team

-In a perfect world, an organisation would have an incident response team composed of cross-functional members from different departments who can deal with multiple concerns in the event of a targeted attack.
+In a perfect world, an organization would have an incident response team composed of cross-functional members from different departments who can deal with multiple concerns in the event of a targeted attack.
 The cybersecurity incident response team, in particular, should be separate from the regular IT team, and should be trained to address sophisticated attacks.

 However, an in-house incident response team is becoming more difficult to assemble because of the widening cybersecurity skills gap.
 While some in-house IT staff members and security professionals are trained to manage and control the network, they may have minimal experience when it comes to targeted attacks.
-In addition, the lack of cybersecurity workers can overwhelm organisations—too many alerts, not enough staff.
+In addition, the lack of cybersecurity workers can overwhelm organizations—too many alerts, not enough staff.

 Your best course of action to address this challenge is leveraging a third-party incident response team to help with your security needs.
-One type of service is managed detection and response (MDR), which gives organisations access to experienced cybersecurity professionals who can expertly perform a root cause analysis to get an understanding of:
+One type of service is managed detection and response (MDR), which gives organizations access to experienced cybersecurity professionals who can expertly perform a root cause analysis to get an understanding of:

 - How attacks are initiated